 I propose forcing yourself to take some excruciatingly slow laps around the track.
 Be more present in the day-to-day tasks and give each interaction your full attention.
 You will find balance, but your team will catch up to you.
 Ultimately, your success is measured by how effectively your team executes the company’s goals, not how fast you go.

-Worried you’re moving too fast and not sure how to slow down?
+Are you worried you’re moving too fast and unsure how to slow down?
 Fill out my “Get Started” form to schedule a complimentary discussion so we can address your potentially problematic entrepreneurial behavior.
 There are no “strings attached.”

 Coach Dave